tgttunstall/protvar-scripts/README.md

 ## PLOT VENN DIAGRAMS

-**Note** Used to generate Venn Diagrms for AF2, Supp_ppi, and Biogrid datasets.
-These are based on 'interaction_id' column found in all the datasets used.
+This is sed to generate Venn Diagrms for *AF2, Supp_ppi, and Biogrid datasets*.
+These are based on *'interaction_id'* column found in all the datasets used.

 ### Compare AF2 and Suppl Data
 ```